qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 ### Usage
 #### Input
-- i_cnov.xlsx   %Number of daily infected cases I. In the Excel file, the first row is the date, and the second row is the number of reported cases.
+- i_cnov.xlsx   %Number of daily infected cases I time series.
+In the Excel file, the first row is the date, and the second row is the number of reported cases.
-- r_cnov.xlsx   %Number of daily recovered cases R. In the Excel file, the first row is the date and the second row is the number of reported cases.
+- r_cnov.xlsx   %Number of daily recovered cases R time series.
+In the Excel file, the first row is the date and the second row is the number of reported cases.
-- d_cnov.xlsx   %Number of daily deceased cases D. In the Excel file, the first row is the date and the second row is the number of reported cases.
+- d_cnov.xlsx   %Number of daily deceased cases D time series.
+In the Excel file, the first row is the date and the second row is the number of reported cases.
 These three Excel files should have the same dimension, i.e., for a specific date, the Excel should have all I, R and D data.
 #### Output